giacomopoggi/giacomopoggi.com/content/email.en.md

 title = "Email"
 +++

-You can contact me simply writing at the following email address:
+You can contact me simply by writing to the following email address:
 ```
 email [at] giacomopoggi [dot] com
 ```